j-ostmeyer/lattice_gauge_fa/README.md

 As the name suggests, all results will be written to `results.csv` (or any other file provided as a second argument).

 ### Results
-The results come in 7 columns:
+The results come in at least 7 columns:

 1. Average plaquette
 2. deviation of plaquette from strong coupling expansion